mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

-We can then delete //themes/tutorial/templates/HomePage.ss//, as it is no longer needed.
-Replace the code we just copied out of //themes/tutorial/templates/Page.ss// with //$Layout//, so it looks like this:
+We can then delete *themes/tutorial/templates/HomePage.ss*, as it is no longer needed.
+Replace the code we just copied out of *themes/tutorial/templates/Page.ss* with *$Layout*, so it looks like this:

 **themes/tutorial/templates/Page.ss**